franciscoPonceDev/Multiple-Face-Recognition/README.md

 # Multiple Faces Recognition

 > This is a cool Face recognition app!
-You can register/signin with your e-mail and paste the url of any image.
-The app will detect faces in the images and put a box arround it.
+You can register/sign in with your e-mail and paste the URL of any image.
+The app will detect faces in the images and put a box around them.
 It is a fully responsive website.
-The frontend was built using React, it uses an image recognition API, has it own server using Node and Express and it's database is PostgreSQL.
+The frontend was built using React, it uses an image recognition API, has its server using Node and Express and its database is PostgreSQL.

 ## Built With